lwoloszy/albumpitch/README.md

 However, some form of external validation would be nice.
 For this, I turned to the audio features that I got from Spotify (via Echonest).
 As background, Spotify has quantified for a large collection of songs a number of subjective features, such as acousticess, danceability, energy and so on.
 I figured that if my recommendations were making any sense, then the further down the recommendation list we go, the more dissimilar these albums should be to the album that initiated the query.
 Indeed, in the figure below, you can see that this monotonic increase in audio dissimilarity is present for all audio features examined, suggesting that the semantic content of music reviews has, to some degree, a relationship with audio features.

-##### Figure 4 - Mean audio feature difference between a seed album and a recommended album, plotted as a function of recommendation rank.
+##### Figure 4 - Audio feature differences between a seed album and a recommended album, plotted as a function of recommendation rank.
+All the y-axis labels should have the word "difference" added to them, but for clarity, those have been omitted.
 ![alt tag](https://raw.github.com/lwoloszy/albumpitch/master/figures/individual_afs.png)

 ## Web app